dig1t/red/README.md

 red = "dig1t/red@1.2.8"
 ```
 ## Roblox Studio
-Download the rbxm file from the [releases](https://github.com/dig1t/red/releases) tab and insert it into ReplicatedStorage or your location of choice.
+Download the rbxl file from the [releases](https://github.com/dig1t/red/releases) tab.

+Once the place file is open, you can find the package inside `ReplicatedStorage.Packages`.

 # Documentation